James Hudson (American football)

-James Hudson III (born May 13, 1999) is an American football offensive tackle for the Cleveland Browns of the National Football League (NFL).
-Hudson played college football at Michigan and Cincinnati.
+James Hudson III (born May 13, 1999) is an American professional football offensive tackle for the New York Giants of the National Football League (NFL).
+Hudson played college football for the Michigan Wolverines and Cincinnati Bearcats.

 College career

 Hudson began his collegiate career at Michigan and redshirted his true freshman year as he changed positions from defensive line to offensive tackle.
 Hudson appeared in three games as a redshirt freshman.
 Hudson opted to leave the program at the end of the season and chose to transfer to Cincinnati.

 Hudson sat out the regular season of his first year with the Bearcats per NCAA transfer rules after a waiver to play immediately was denied.
 Hudson started in the 2020 Birmingham Bowl following the end of the regular season.
 As a redshirt junior, Hudson started all 11 of Cincinnati's games and was named first-team All-American Athletic Conference.
-Following his lone season as a starter, he announced he would be forgoing his remaining eligibility and enter the 2021 NFL Draft.
+Following his lone season as a starter, he announced he would be forgoing his remaining eligibility and enter the 2021 NFL draft.

 Professional career

+Cleveland Browns

-On May 1, 2021, Hudson was selected by the Cleveland Browns with the 110th overall pick in the 2021 NFL Draft.
-On May 18, 2021, Hudson signed his four-year rookie contract with Cleveland, worth $4.16 million.
+On May 1, 2021, Hudson was selected by the Cleveland Browns in the fourth round with the 110th overall pick in the 2021 NFL draft, which they acquired in a trade that sent Genard Avery to the Philadelphia Eagles.
+On May 18, Hudson signed his four-year rookie contract with Cleveland, worth $4.16 million.

+New York Giants

+On March 13, 2025, Hudson signed a two-year contract with the New York Giants.
+On the first drive of their week two game against the Dallas Cowboys on September 14, Hudson committed four fouls in six plays that incurred penalties (two false starts and two unnecessary roughness personal fouls), costing the Giants 40 yards and leading to him being benched for Marcus Mbow.
+He had been starting in place of Andrew Thomas, who was injured.